lrmantovani10/Outfit-Forecast-Frontend/README.md

 To begin using the app, go to your Wardrobe and take pictures of a variety of clothes from your wardrobe.
 Try to use pictures taken against a blank background with good lighting.
 We recommend uploading 8-10 articles of clothing to start—if you decline an outfit, the app will recommend a completely new outfit, so it's good to have multiples of clothing types (ie three shirts, two jackets, 3 pairs of pants, etc).
 From there, you can set temperature ranges for the clothes you have uploaded, and get recommendations!

+## General Tips
+- If trying to identify shoes, try to take a photo of a pair of shoes instead of just one
+- Try not to be weaing the clothing you photograph
+- Try to take photos over a plain/white background to prevent other objects from interfering with classification

 ## Example Features
 Below are a few acceptance tests from our test suite to get started with.
 To see the rest of the features with acceptance tests, go to our [testing](/app/testing/acceptance_tests.md) file.